 If you’re a nonresident alien and are required to file a federal income tax return, you may also have to file a Minnesota return, as follows:

-Can a nonresident alien qualify for the state Property Tax Refund?
+Can a nonresident alien qualify for the state Homestead Credit Refund (for Homeowners) and Renter's Property Tax Refund?

-The state Property Tax Refund is a credit, based on household income and the amount of property taxes paid while renting or owning a home in Minnesota.
+The state Homestead Credit Refund (for Homeowners) and Renter's Property Tax Refund is a credit, based on household income and the amount of property taxes paid while renting or owning a home in Minnesota.

 The refund is available to everyone who qualifies.
 This includes nonresident aliens who can’t be claimed as a dependent on another person’s tax return and lived or spent at least 183 days in Minnesota during the year.